Text this colour links to Pages. Text this colour links to Family Trees. Text this colour are links that `abled for Guests.

 Reginald Bray (age 45), John Fitzwalter, Thomas Cokesge, Roger Lewknor, Henry Haydon and John Verney were appointed Knight of the Bath.

-On 30 Oct 1485 King Henry VII of England and Ireland (age 28) was crowned VII King England by Cardinal Thomas Bourchier (age 67) at Westminster Abbey [Map].
+On 30th October 1485 King Henry VII of England and Ireland (age 28) was crowned VII King of England by Cardinal Thomas Bourchier (age 67) at Westminster Abbey [Map].
+Earl Richmond merged with the crown.
 Margaret Beaufort Countess Richmond (age 42), his mother, attended.

 Robert Dymoke (age 24) attended as the Kings' Champion.